From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 If you have found a single bat inside a house/structure and…

 There has been no human contact: Give the bat a way out and it will leave.
 If it is safe to do so, close all interior doors so that the bat is isolated in one area.
-Then, open all windows and doors leading to the ourdoors in the area where the bat is located.
+Then, open all windows and doors leading to the outdoors in the area where the bat is located.
 When doing this, stay close to the walls because bats fly in u-shaped patterns, flying lower in the center of the room.
 Once the bat is out of the room, locate its access point and close it off.

 There has been contact: If it is safe to do so, close all interior doors so the bat is isolated in one area but do not open any windows or doors leading to the outdoors.
 Exit the structure immediately thereafter and call a local animal control officer or the board of health for assistance with catching the bat so that the bat can be tested for rabies.
 Do not attempt to catch the bat yourself!
-Follow-up with your physician.
+Follow up with your physician.

 Bats often enter rooms through an open window or door, but they can also enter through places like chimneys, openings in interior walls that lead to attics or basements, or openings in outer walls of the house.
 If you find one bat inside your home, check and make sure there is not a bat colony living somewhere else in the house (usually the attic).
 Bats do not make or enlarge holes, but rather use pre-existing openings to enter buildings.
 They can enter a hole as small as 1/2 inch wide!
 Thoroughly inspect the exterior of the building for any openings, a hole that is used by bats is often discolored from body-oil residue.
 You can also find out where bats are roosting by watching for them at sunset when they emerge to feed.

 If you have located a bat colony in your home and if you decide to exclude the animals, first find all the points where they are gaining entry.
 Seal all these entryways with hardware cloth or sheet metal, except the largest or most often used.
 Once all but one of the entryways are sealed, attach bird netting or flexible plastic strips with staples or duct tape over the last opening (leave the bottom open) to create a one-way exit.
 The bats will leave to feed and not be able to regain entry.
 Leave the one-way exit in place for several nights to be sure that all bats are gone, as not all bats leave the roost every night.
 After all bats have left, permanently seal the remaining hole.
 The months of May through August are not a good time to try to solve bat colony problems because it is likely that young bats will be present and they can’t leave the roost.
 The most ideal time is winter, after the bats have left to hibernate.
-Before this, you can try to harass the bats into leaving by lighting the area continuously and using fans to cool the attic, which can make the temperature inhospitable to them.
+Before this, you can try to coerce the bats into leaving by lighting the area continuously and using fans to cool the attic, which can make the temperature inhospitable to them.
 If you have a suitable area outside to install a bat house, you can encourage the bats to stay in your yard by giving them somewhere safe to live.

 PUBLIC HEALTH CONCERNS